f(R) wormholes embedded in a pseudo--Euclidean space $E^{5}$: Acknowledgement

 \section{Acknowledgement}

-ASA acknowledges the financial support provided by University Grants Commission (UGC) through Senior Research Fellowship (File No. 16-9 (June 2017)/2018 (NET/CSIR)), to carry out the research work.
-F. Tello-Ortiz thanks the financial support by projects ANT-1956 and SEM 18-02 at the Universidad de Antofagasta, Chile.
-F. Tello-Ortiz acknowledges the PhD program Doctorado en Física mencion en Fisica Matematica de la Universidad de Antofagasta for continuous support and encouragement.
+A. S. A. acknowledges the financial support provided by University Grants Commission (UGC) through Senior Research Fellowship (File No. 16-9 (June 2017)/2018 (NET/CSIR)), to carry out the research work.
+F. Tello-Ortiz thanks the financial support by projects ANT--1956 and SEM 18--02 at the Universidad de Antofagasta, Chile.
+F. Tello-Ortiz acknowledges the PhD program Doctorado en Física mención en Física Matemática de la Universidad de Antofagasta for continuous support and encouragement.
 B. M. acknowledges IUCAA, Pune (India) for hospitality and support during an academic visit where a part of this work is accomplished.